jedrulcia/DailyCodingProblems/README.md

 CodingProblem60:
 Write a program that checks whether an integer is a palindrome.
 For example, 121 is a palindrome, as well as 888.
 678 is not a palindrome.
 Do not convert the integer into a string.

+CodingProblem61:
+Given a complete binary tree, count the number of nodes in faster than O(n) time.
+Recall that a complete binary tree has every level filled except the last, and the nodes in the last level are filled starting from the left.